syncfusion-content/maui-docs/MAUI/AIAssistView/overview.md

 * `Item types` : Support for various item types such as text, image, hyperlink, and card items.
 * `Control template` : Offers a customizable control template to display any view or control.
 * `Suggestions` : Offers quick options to choose from and expedite the conversation flow.
-* `Styling` : Allows the appearance of request and response items to be customized.
+* `Styling` : Allows to customize the appearance of request and response items.